-Some Second World War maps that are not yet listed in the online catalogue are noted in paper catalogues and indexed in our reading rooms at Kew:
+Some Second World War maps that are not yet listed in the online catalogue are noted in paper catalogues and indexes held in our reading rooms at Kew:

 - the published catalogue Maps and Plans in the Public Record Office 4: Europe and Turkey (TSO, 1998)

 - card indexes arranged by place name and by military map designations (including GSGS numbers)